Jeff Zeleny

-Jeffrey Dean Zeleny (born June 10, 1973) is an American journalist and the Chief National Affairs Correspondent for CNN.
-He previously was Senior Washington Correspondent for ABC News.
+Jeffrey Dean Zeleny (born June 10, 1973) is an American journalist and the chief national affairs correspondent for CNN.
+He previously was senior Washington correspondent for ABC News.
 During his newspaper career, he won a Pulitzer Prize with the Chicago Tribune.

 Early life

 Jeffrey Dean Zeleny was born on June 10, 1973, in Exeter, Nebraska, the son of Diane Naomi (née Yeck) and Robert Dean Zeleny.
 He has two older brothers, James Robert Zeleny and Michael Jon Zeleny, and was raised with them on the family farm.

-His ancestry on both sides of his family is Czech, with most of his ancestors coming from Bohemia and some from Moravia.
-Zeleny is the Czech word for "green."